NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/Doctrine of Blissful Eternity.md

 * * *

 **Effect** You call out and demand the undead to remain, reaching out with tendrils of void energy that preserves your minion so it might continue to serve you.
-Expend a spell slot in which you've prepared a [[Spells/Harm|Harm]] spell to restore 1d8 Hit Points to your undead minion per level of the expended spell slot, before applying the damage.
+Expend a spell slot in which you've prepared a [[Harm|Harm]] spell to restore 1d8 Hit Points to your undead minion per level of the expended spell slot, before applying the damage.
 If this prevents the minion from being reduced to 0 Hit Points, it isn't destroyed.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*